input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/getting-started/bootstrap-cardano-node.md

 ### Step 4: Download the selected Cardano DB snapshot

+#### Step 4.1 : Download the full Cardano node database

-To download the selected snapshot from the remote location to your remote location, run:
+To download the full selected snapshot from the remote location to your local location, run:

 ```bash
 ./mithril-client cardano-db download --include-ancillary $SNAPSHOT_DIGEST